 The practice had limited quality assurance processes in place to encourage learning and continuous improvement.
 These included, for example, audits.
-We reviewed audits of X-rays and infection prevention and control.
-Staff kept records of the results of these and in some instances had produced action plans.
+We reviewed the infection control audit that had been completed and saw no action plans had been developed and not all staff were aware of the results.